teamplify/teamplify-runner/README.rst

 ------------------

 Backing up the data and keeping the software up-to-date are routine operations and we recommend to have it automated.
-Below is the sample script which you can use for that.
+Below is a sample script which you can use for that.

 Create a file named ``teamplify-maintenance.sh`` with the following contents: